-Rather than signing up for a monthly subscription, the app allows you to purchase your choice of over 200 navigational guides to backpacking, biking, and rafting routes.
-Most of the routes are geared toward journeys in the U.S., Canada, and Europe, but those included are incredibly robust.
+Rather than signing up for a monthly subscription, the app allows you to purchase over 200 navigational guides to backpacking, biking, and rafting routes.
+Most routes are geared toward journeys in the U.S., Canada, and Europe, but those included are incredibly robust.

 Featuring over 35,000 miles of trails to choose from, each map features detailed route information, including alternative maps for side trails.
-You’ll also find key waypoints and even info on nearby towns in case you need extra supplies.
+If you need extra supplies, you’ll also find key waypoints and info on nearby towns.

-Best of all, once you’ve purchased your map, you’ll be able to access all the features offline on the device of your choice.
+Once you’ve purchased your map, you can access all the offline features on your chosen device.
 The offline maps will track your GPS location to guide you along each route, complete with waypoint checklists and elevation profiles.

-FarOut also offers great safety features that allow you to check in with your current locations and even messages.
-It also offers social media-like commentary so that you can stay up to date on trail conditions through other hikers’ comments on each waypoint or leave tips of your own.
+FarOut also offers great safety features that allow you to check in with your current locations and messages.
+It also offers social media-like commentary to stay updated on trail conditions through other hikers’ comments on each waypoint or leave your tips.